CHRISCARLON/nwg-innovation-festival-2025-collab-tool/README.md

   - Building characteristics
 - Uses chat gpt-4o mini to generate human-readable analysis of the technical data

+### 3. Collaborative Street Works Analysis

+- Retrieves and processes street manager data, street information and land use data and combines them into a single object,
+- Merges insight from land use and street informatioon to provide a recommendation for collaborative street works
+- Uses chat gpt-4o mini to generate human-readable analysis of the technical data

 ## Technical Architecture

 ### Frontend (Taipy GUI)